ClickHouse/ClickHouse/docs/en/operations/settings/query_complexity.md

 ## join_overflow_mode {#settings-join_overflow_mode}

-Defines an action that ClickHouse performs, when the corresponding limit is reached.
+Defines an action that ClickHouse performs, when any of the following join limits is reached:

-Controlled limits:

 - [max_bytes_in_join](#settings-max_bytes_in_join)
 - [max_rows_in_join](#settings-max_rows_in_join)